A Honeypot is an information system resource whose value lies in unauthorized or illicit use of that resource. – Lance Spitzner

 Where to find honeypot installation instructions

 In this article we will focus on the strategy needed to successfully implement a honeypot on your network rather than the actual step-by-step installation of the software solutions themselves.
-But, for those of you that do need to see the honeypot solutions being installed, there are some great sites and videos out there.
+But, for those who do need to see the honeypot solutions being installed, there are some great sites and videos out there.
 Our recommendations would be:

 - Windows – for most of the world, this is the operating system (OS) of choice.
 And at Analytical Security, you get to set up a honeypot for this operating system and incorporate the cloud (Amazon AWS) in your network.